Gamemode4Dev/GM4_Datapacks/lib_hooked_entity/README.md

 Very similar to the `#gm4_hooked_entity:pre_hook_on_player`, just run after `#gm4_hooked_entity:on_hooked_entity`.

 ## Technical Details
 This library operates by assigning a 16 bit binary ID in the form of scores on every entity that can be hooked by a fishing rod bobber, but only within 42 blocks of any fishing bobber.
-When a player uses the fishing rod and triggers `fishing_rod_hooked` they will recieve 16 advancements which are used to reconstruct the binary ID of the entity.
+When a player uses the fishing rod and triggers `fishing_rod_hooked` they will receive 16 advancements which are used to reconstruct the binary ID of the entity.
 From there the scores are used in a macro function to select the entity directly.

 This method is only necessary due to 2 reasons
 - `execute on` is unable to select the entity a fishing bobber is hooked into